Showing 2135 resultsAuthority record

 - Corporate body

-Bowden Clipping Service, part of MH Media Monitoring Limited based in Kitchener, Ontario, is a Canadian company that was used by Concordia University Libraries to find articles in French and English Canadian newspapers and magazines relating to the poet Irving Layton.
+Bowden Clipping Service was used by Concordia University Libraries to find articles in French and English Canadian newspapers and magazines relating to the poet Irving Layton.
 The company would send the clippings via first class mail on a weekly basis.
 The Libraries ceased using the company’s services in May of 1993.

 Gary MacIntyre Boyd was born in Toronto on October 9, 1934 and died in Montreal on April 3, 2011.
 He received a B.Sc.
 (Physics) from Carleton University (Ottawa) in 1957, a M.Sc.
 (Physics) from the University of Saskatchewan in 1961, and a Ph.D in Geophysics from the University of British Columbia in 1968.
 He also received a Diploma in Computer Assisted Instruction Development (Education & Training Consultants, Los Angeles), in 1970.